hazelcast/hazelcast/site/website/blog/2020-06-23-jdk-gc-benchmarks-rematch.md

 released Jet version.
 We expect all the results to be reproducible with Jet 4.2 once released.

+## What Exactly We Measured

+We measured the latency as the timestamp at which the pipeline emits a given result minus the timestamp to which the result pertains, giving us end-to-end latency (the only kind the user actually cares about).

+Keep especially in mind that latency does not equal a GC pause.
+Normally, neither Shenandoah nor ZGC enter anything more than a millisecond of GC pause, but their background work shares the limited system capacity with the application.
+With G1 the equivalence is much stronger and its 10-20 millisecond latencies are primarily the result of GC pauses that long.

 ## The Measurements

 To come up with the charts below, for each data point we let the